US Adds 1.8 Million Jobs in a Sign That Hiring Has Weakened

 In the meantime, some employers are adapting to the pandemic by doing business with fewer workers than they formerly employed.

-Peter Klamka, owner of the Blind Pig restaurant in Las Vegas, has converted his sit-down restaurant to mainly pickup and delivery orders.
+Peter Klamka, owner of the Blind Pig restaurant in Las Vegas, is now concentrating on pickup and delivery orders.
 His restaurant, whose revenue had plummeted along with tourism, relies mainly on roughly 1,200 condos and apartments located nearby.

 Still, Klamka is using data he has gathered from online and mobile ordering to fine-tune his menu and prices.
 He knows, for instance, that if he drops the price of a pizza by $2 on a Friday night, he’ll attract perhaps 25 more orders.
 Armed with such knowledge, he can tweak his inventories and staffing.